 For those more visual learners, I also put together this infographic breaking down the process of starting a blog—and my personal experience generating both traffic and revenue from your blog.
 Enjoy!

-Want to share this infographic on your blog too?
-Email me at email@example.com and I’ll hook you up!
+Want to share this infographic about how to start a blog on your site?
+Email me at firstname.lastname@example.org and I’ll hook you up!

 How to Start a Blog FAQs (Frequently Asked Questions) People Also Ask